Andrea-Augello/Binary-calculator/README.md

  The pijFORTHos environment is based on an assembly FORTH interpreter called JonesForth, originally written for i686 assembly by _Richard WM Jones_.

- Due to its semplicity JonesForth has been adapted to many different architectures, some of those portings  brought to the Bare-Metal OS for the Raspberry Pi.
+ Due to its simplicity, JonesForth has been adapted to many different architectures, some of those portings brought to the Bare-Metal OS for the Raspberry Pi.
  This